hyperspy/hyperspyUI/README.rst

 .. _pypi_version: https://pypi.python.org/pypi/hyperspyui

-HyperSpyUI tries to bring a streamlined user interface the powerful multi-dimensional analysis capabilities of HyperSpy.
+HyperSpyUI tries to bring a streamlined user interface the powerful multi-dimensional analysis capabilities of HyperSpy_.
 HyperSpy is an open source Python library which provides tools to facilitate data analysis of multidimensional datasets.